alirezapla/ASP_Library/readme.md

     GET /api/publishers - Get all publishers.

     GET /api/publishers/{id} - Get a publisher by ID.

+    GET /api/publishers/{id}/books - Get a publisher by ID with books.

     POST /api/publishers - Add a new publisher.